 Welcome to our workshop!

 You’ve arrived at the Old Windmill, the workshop of South Wind Subs!
-In our workshop we make ‘fansubs’ for classic animé.
+In our workshop we make ‘fansubs’ for classic anime.
 Fansubs are subtitles made by fans & for fans when no official release is available.
 Here, we’d like to tell something about the process involved.
-We hope you’re interested and you’ll [ Join us! ]
+And we’ll show you how to join us!

 More about our group name, mascot and policy can be found on our [ Welcome page ]

 Joining us means you’ll contribute some of your time & skills to subtitle classic anime.
 Fans will be able to watch these anime because of YOU.
 Your help will also make for faster release times for our projects, so we can do more!
 In some cases, a release might even mean the survival of an anime.
 Making a fansub can take a lot of time, especially when a small team is involved.
 But, it’s also rewarding to make people happy, and it’s a great creative experience!

 Below, we explain the stages of fansubbing.
 If you’d like to help, and think you can contribute in one of these areas, please [ Contact us! ]

 We search for the best quality video available for our release.
 This video is called a ‘RAW’ and ideally contains original Japanese audio.
 Our RAW getter/provider may use a dvd/blu ray or online stream as source.

 We first produce .srt files with timing and blank lines.
 These are simple subtitle files which can be displayed by all media players.
 Editing these files doesn’t require specialized tools.
 A plain text editor will do.

 We playback the video together with .srt files and start transcribing.
 We play the audio line and pause, rewind, play again if needed.
 We fill in the blank lines in the .srt file with corresponding spoken lines by the characters on screen.